ariscript/multiserver/README.md

 A new window will open showing the server log, a command line to execute commands on the server, and a sidebar on the left displaying player info.

-There is also a settings window where you can edit the app color theme, the default java executable path (color theme not implemented yet).
+There is also a settings window where you can edit the app settings, such as:

+-   Color theme (defaults to OS-detected)
+-   Default Java executable path (defaults to `java` in PATH)
+-   Default JVM arguments (defaults to none, useful for increasing the max heap size with the `-Xmx` flag)
+-   Directory to save all server instances in (no instance-specific override for this one)

 Specific settings on each server instance will override global settings.

-> More detailed information will be added in the wiki section of the repository.

-Currently the only way to add mods, plugins, or datapacks to a server is to open its directory (available as an option near the run button), though this may change in the future with popular demand.
+There is also limited support for a mods window on fabric servers where you can drag and delete mods.
+Opening the folder is probably still more featureful at the moment, but if there is demand a better mods window is not off the table.

 ## Contributing